Worst-Case Welfare of Item Pricing in the Tollbooth Problem: Competitive Ratio for Special Graphs

-Given any instance $\fset$, the hindsight optimal welfare is captured by an integer program.
-The relaxed linear program (LP-Primal) is shown in Equation~\eqref{equ:primal} in Section~\ref{subsec:result}.
-Its dual (LP-Dual) is shown in Equation~\eqref{equ:dual}.
-We denote $\optlp(\qset, v)$ (or $\optlp$ if the instance is clear from context) the optimum of (LP-Primal).
-Clearly, $\optlp(\qset,v)\geq \opt(\qset, v)$.
-We first present a lemma that is useful throughout this section.
-The lemma shows that for any feasible integral solution achieved by rounding from the optimal fractional solution, we are able to compute prices to guarantee selling to the exact same set of buyers.
+The following lemma shows that for any feasible integral solution achieved by rounding from the optimal fractional solution, we are able to compute prices to guarantee selling to the exact same set of buyers via (LP-Dual).
+The proof is deferred to Appendix~\ref{apd: proof of lem:rounding}.